What to do if you’re caught without optics on eclipse day. Low-tech eclipse viewing options from pinhole to binocular projection.

 And during totality?
 Look up!
 It’s safe to look at totality (but only totality) directly.
 Remember to close your mouth or flies will buzz in!

-This article originally appeared in print in Sky & Telescope's August 2017 issue.
+This article originally appeared in print in the August 2017 issue of Sky & Telescope.